toniahurst/FinTech_Module_13/README.md

 # Results

-I tested four models in addition to the original model trying relu and tanh for the activation and altering the number of inputs and epochs.
+I tested four models in addition to the original model trying relu and tanh for the activation and altering the number of inputs, epochs, and hidden layers.
+The most accurate model of those I tried was A1 which had one hidden layer.

 ## Fig. 1: